openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 of the `Z-STACK-HOME v.1.2.2a` package.
 The file name is `CC2531ZNP-Pro-Secure_Standard.hex` and its sha256 is `3cc5dc571ef0f49e3f42c6c2ca076d6f8fef33a945c71e6f951b839ba0599d3c`.

+The custom firmware from [Zigbee2MQTT](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_Home_1.2/bin) can also be used, and has been reported working by some users.

 ##### Flashing on Linux

 It's possible to flash the dongle using Linux, using `cc-tool` (https://github.com/dashesy/cc-tool.git).
-The software has been tested and confirmed working on Ubuntu 16.10 and 17.04.
 The required dependencies can be installed with `sudo apt install build-essential libusb-1.0-0-dev libboost-all-dev`, and the binary compiled with `./configure && make`.
 Do not forget to install the `udev` rules, as described at https://github.com/dashesy/cc-tool/blob/master/README , or the software might not be able to access the USB programmer.

 The firmware can be flashed with `./cc-tool -e -w CC2531ZNP-Pro-Secure_Standard.hex -v r`.
 Change the path to the firmware accordingly.